Skip to content

 Tesseract.js analyses your image and extracts all visible text.
 This typically takes 2-10 seconds depending on image complexity.

-Toggle Show word regions to see colour-coded bounding boxes: green = high confidence, yellow = moderate, red = low.
+Toggle Show word regions to see color-coded bounding boxes: green = high confidence, yellow = moderate, red = low.
 Review flagged words for accuracy.

 Click Copy to Clipboard to copy the extracted text, or Download .txt to save it as a file.